dfelinto/blender-manual/manual/video_editing/preview/introduction.rst

 Fractional Zoom
    Resize the preview in steps from 1:8 to 8:1.

+Refresh All
+   To force Blender to re-read in files, and to force a re-render of the 3D Viewport, click the *Refresh Sequencer* button.
+   Blender will update and synchronize all cached images and compute the current frame.

+   Certain operations, like moving an object in the 3D Viewport, may not force the *Sequencer* to call for a refresh of the rendered image (since the movement may not affect the rendered image).
+   If an image or video, used as a strip, is changed by some application outside of Blender, Blender has no real way of being notified from your operating system.

 Sequence Render Image
    Render the an image at the current frame.
 Sequence Render Animation